grimme-lab/PubGrep/README.md

 # Single Structure mode.

-You can also use PubGrep to obtain a single structure quickly from the PubChem Database, by adding an identifier directly to the call, instead of using the list based input.
+You can also use PubGrep to obtain a single structure quickly from the PubChem Database by adding an identifier directly to the call instead of using the list-based input.

 ```
 PubGrep caffeine